-IMRF's 2006 overall funded status on an actuarial basis is expected to increase from 94.6% as of year-end 2005 to 96.2% at year-end 2006.
+IMRF's 2007 overall funded status on an actuarial basis is expected to increase from 95.3% as of year-end 2006 to 96.9% at year-end 2007.
 This increase is due to the fact that on an actuarial basis, IMRF earned more than its assumed return of 7.5%.

-However, on a market value basis (which does not reflect the five-year averaging technique), IMRF's funded status is projected to increase from 95.5% to 100.5%, which reflects the 13.9% market return in 2006.
+However, on a market value basis (which does not reflect the five-year averaging technique), IMRF's funded status is projected to increase from 100.1% to 100.5%, which reflects the 8.5% market return in 2007.

-On a preliminary basis, it appears IMRF will have reached its goal of 100% funding on a market basis.
 If IMRF earns its actuarial assumed investment return of 7.5% over the next four years, it will also reach its 100% funding goal on an actuarial basis by 2010.
 If actual returns exceed 7.5% over the next four years, IMRF will reach 100% funding on an actuarial basis sooner.

-Most individual employers can expect that their Regular plan funded status will improve modestly on an actuarial basis but will improve more significantly on a market basis.
+Most individual employers can expect that their Regular plan funded status will improve modestly on an actuarial basis and only slightly on a market basis.